 Where do we work?

-Our head office is in Bristol; however we are not limited to working in the local area and actively undertake projects across the United Kingdom.
+Our head office is in Bristol; however CWR is not limited to the local area working in the local area and actively undertake projects across the United Kingdom.

 How does the water stay clean?

 The ClearSpring filter starves algae of the nutrients it needs to survive.
-Chemical systems kill bacteria, we stop it growing in the first place.
+Chemical systems kill pathogenic (harmful) bacteria and viruses, we stop them growing in the first place.

 Are there any chemicals?